laravel/nova-docs/1.0/actions/defining-actions.md

 ### Disable Action Log

-Additionally, you may disable the logging of action events
+You may disable the logging of action events on the action class

 ```php
 /**